 • The minimum cumulative GPA required to make application is 2.5 on a 4.0 scale.

-• Transcripts are accepted only from colleges that are accredited by Commission on Colleges and Schools/Association of Colleges and Secondary Schools.
+• Transcripts are accepted only from colleges that are accredited by a mechanism acceptable to the ARRT.

 • Applicants with foreign transcripts must have academic credentials evaluated for US equivalency by an education consulting service and submit an official copy directly to the program.
 The evaluation must include a documented cumulative GPA of 2.5 or higher on a 4.0 scale.

 IV.
-Two (2) letters of recommendation.
-References should come from individuals who can adequately evaluate academic and employment performance.
+Two (2) letters of recommendation should come from individuals who can adequately evaluate academic and employment performance.

 V. Proof of US citizenship or permanent residence